So, you’ve got the job of your dreams and you’re so excited about your first day that you can’t fall asleep.

 Chamomile or passionflower teas have pronounced relaxing properties and may contribute to easier shut-eye.

-Writing practices are a therapeutic and soothing activity.
+Writing practices are therapeutic and soothing activity before starting a new job.
 You can write down your thoughts and expectations from the first working day and compare them to reality later.